fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 - [***Dwarf Fortress***](http://www.bay12games.com/dwarves/) because it offers nearly limitless creative possibilities in the quest for survival (as well as lots of ways to die).
 I'm also impressed by the procedural world generation and the insane level of detail in the world simulation, which [makes some of the game's bugs pretty entertaining to read about](https://www.theguardian.com/games/2022/nov/16/unexpected-nudity-and-vomit-covered-cats-how-dwarf-fortress-tells-some-of-gamings-most-bizarre-stories).
 - [***Upheaval***](https://leonegaming.itch.io/upheaval) is an in-progress "text-based fantasy roleplaying adventure sandbox", basically a big world with a non-linear story presented just through text menus.
 It's something like the blend that I'm going for, though a bit more narrative-driven (so much that maybe it belongs with the interactive fiction examples above).
 Here's [a glimpse at the gameplay](https://www.youtube.com/watch?v=KFmaZTMceRU), and [a complete playthrough](https://www.youtube.com/watch?v=hXACGyWFVy8).
 - [***Warsim: The Realm of Aslona***](https://www.gog.com/en/game/warsim_the_realm_of_aslona) is another charming game that gives the feeling of vastness even though it too consists entirely of text menus.
 - [***Kenshi***](https://store.steampowered.com/app/233860/Kenshi) is graphical but it's otherwise similar to the sandbox survival aspect that I have in mind.
-Some other open-world games (*Elder Scrolls*, *Mount and Blade*) are closer *thematically* to what I'm aiming for, but they emphasize *combat* to the exclusion of much else, and their worlds are not as dynamic.
+Some other open-world games (*Elder Scrolls*, *Mount and Blade*) are closer *thematically* to what I'm aiming for, but they emphasize *combat* to the exclusion of much else, and their worlds are not as changeable or sandbox-like.

 So I suppose I want to make a text-based game that **incorporates interactive fiction** (more on this below), but **is essentially a sandbox RPG** set in an open world that continues to evolve over time, a sort of world simulation where pretty much **anything can happen.** Towns can be founded and wiped out by floods, animals can spread disease and be hunted to extinction, a drought can cause famine and malnutrition, the nobility can intermarry, discontented peasants can rise up in revolt.

 What makes these goals anything *close* to attainable in my (probably deluded) mind is what I've already said: **there will be no graphics** or other assets to worry about, just text.
 Also, certain things will be simpler because **the world will be defined in physically low resolution**, i.e. the world won't exist as a grid of small spaces like in Dwarf Fortress, but instead will be composed of various large areas or regions.
 (For example, a town could be one area, the region surrounding the town another area, and the mountains beyond it yet another area.)
-This means **I won't have to implement small-scale physics** like in Dwarf Fortress, **or procedural world generation** since it'll be easy enough to handcraft a world map as a setting for a story, as long as the game fills in smaller gaps like wildlife and minor locations, so that only the world's overall shape and important details need to be defined by a story's author.
+This means **I won't have to implement small-scale physics** like in Dwarf Fortress, **or procedural world generation** since it'll be easy enough to handcraft a world map as a setting for a story, as long as the game fills in the gaps like wildlife and minor locations, so that only the world's overall shape and important details need to be defined by a story's author.

 But hold on, **how can interactive fiction fit with an open-world sandbox?** Wouldn't a story grind to a halt if one of its key people or places were destroyed?
-Well, yes–remember, anything can happen!
+Well, yes… remember, anything can happen!
 So stories will have to provide some minimum of contingency plans in case of mishap, and getting stuck through bad luck will always be a possibility.

 ## My inner critic's last assault, and my "why"

 <!-- omit in toc -->
 ### 😤 *Sigh.* "Let me try one last time.
 This game is doomed to be a boring, elaborate mess.
 No graphics, not even backdrops or ASCII art??
 Getting stuck through sheer bad luck?!
 Nobody will play it.
 Why waste your time?"

 I fully expect no one will play my game.
 Heck, ***I myself*** probably won't play my game much. *But that's the beauty of it!* Because the goal of this project isn't to produce a popular game with wide appeal.
-No, I'm doing it for the fun and challenge of embodying this whacky mashup of ideas, and tweaking those ideas to my own satisfaction. **For me the real game is in making the game.** (So *meta*, right??)
+No, I'm doing it for the fun and challenge of taking this whacky mashup of ideas and embodying it in code. **For me the real game is in making the game.** (So *meta*, right??)

 ## Conclusion: have I convinced myself?

 Yes!
 I've got to say, though, that last self-criticism hit me hard, because I often slip into being a perfectionist and demanding that everything I make be *great* and *impressive*, otherwise it's not worth doing.
-So it really goes against the grain for me to make something **knowing it will probably be lame in the end**, but making it anyway just to enjoy the creative process.
+So it really goes against the grain for me to make something **knowing it will probably be lame in the end**, but making it anyway just to enjoy the creative process, and to learn how to model new sorts of concepts in code.

 See?
 I've already learned and grown from this project, and I haven't even begun yet!